 - a British citizen or citizen of the Commonwealth or Republic of Ireland; or for local government, a citizen of the European Union

 - old enough to vote and legally allowed to vote

 A proxy may not vote at the same election for more than two people unless they are a close relative (husband, wife, parent, grandparent, brother, sister or grandchild) of the people they are voting for.
 Your proxy does not necessarily have to sign the form.
 As long as you have consulted them and they have confirmed that they can and will be your proxy, only you need to sign the form.

-If you require a proxy vote for one election only (for example if you will be away on the date of the election) please visit the Electoral Commission's website and choose the "A proxy vote for a specific election" application form or contact Electoral Services on 01255 686575 or by email at email@example.com .
+If you require a proxy vote for one election only (for example if you will be away on the date of the election) please visit the Electoral Commission's website information for proxy voters and choose the "A proxy vote for a specific election" application form or contact Electoral Services on 01255 686575 or by email at email@example.com .

 If you require a longer term proxy vote, please visit www.yourvotematters.co.uk and choose the proxy application form which applies to your particular circumstances, eg "Employment", "Disabilities", "Overseas" etc. or contact Electoral Services on 01255 686575 or by email at firstname.lastname@example.org .

 In all cases please ensure you have completed the date of birth field and the form is signed and dated before it is returned to Electoral Services.